THE BIRDCAGE

 MY PRAYER

-Give me the courage to step out of what confines me—
+Give me the courage to see the door.

 ABOUT G~